MemoriLabs/python-sdk/README.md

 ## What's New In v3?

-- Significant performance improvements using Advanced Augmentation and threading.
+- Significant performance improvements using Advanced Augmentation.
+- Threaded, zero latency replacement for the v2 extraction agent.
 - LLM agnostic with support for all of the major foundational models.
 - Datastore agnostic with support for all major databases and document stores.
 - Adapter/driver architecture to make contributions easier.
 - Vectorized memories and in-memory semantic search for more accurate context.
 - Third normal form schema including storage of semantic triples for a knowledge graph.
+- Reduced development overhead to a single line of code.

 ## Example with OpenAI